|

 compensation we started to supply a book free to members each year.
 The Bookplate Journal is

-published each March and September and in 2003, under the editorship of Paul Latcham, started its Second Series in an enlarged
+published each Spring and Autumn and in 2003, under the editorship of Paul Latcham, started its Second Series in an enlarged

 and much improved format with 72 pages per issue.
 There are generally two or three substantial and